scottw/solid-mvc-perl/README.md

 This implementation starts down the path of an ORM, exposing a decidedly anemic data-centric model to the application, rather than a domain model.

+This mini-ORM implementation has SQL injection vulnerabilities.
+It was meant to illustrate the architectural concept of a DB model, not necessarily serve as an example of good coding practices.
+See the [supplemental repo](https://github.com/scottw/solid-mvc-perl-supplemental) for a more hardened ORM.

 ## [maint-v3](maint-v3)

 This implementation has two data models in the controller, but allows us to begin imagining what a domain model may look like.